-Halberstam and Richert define three conditions on a sieve problem in order to apply the Selberg sieve, which they denote ($R$), ($\Omega_1$), and $(\Omega_2(\kappa,L))$.
-These are:
+Halberstam and Richert define three conditions on a sieve problem in order to apply the Selberg sieve, which they denote ($R$), ($\Omega_1$), and $(\Omega_2(\kappa,L))$, where the parameter $\kappa$ is the dimension of the sieve, which in this case is equal to $k$.
+The three conditions are:

 For the final condition, $\a_2$ and $L$ are constants, each $\ge 1$, which are independent of $z$ and $w$.
 For our purposes, we will need to keep track of the values $\a_1$, $\a_2$, and $L$, and in particular their dependence on $k$.
-The parameter $\kappa$ is the dimension of the sieve, which in this case is equal to $k$.

-\begin{lemma} For a set $\mathcal H = \{h_1, \dots, h_k\}$ and $E$, $\mathcal A$, $A_d$, and $R_d$ defined as above, the conditions ($R$), ($\Omega_1$), and ($\Omega_2(\kappa,L)$) are satisfied with $\a_1 = k +1$, $\a_2 = O(k)$, $\kappa = k$, and $L = k \log \log 3|D_{\mcH}|$. \end{lemma} \begin{proof} We first see that condition ($R$) is satisfied, since $|R_d| \le \nu_{\mcH}(d)$.
-We also have $\frac{\nu(p)}{p} \le \frac{\min\{k,p-1\}}{p} \le 1-\frac{1}{k+1},$ so that ($\Omega_1$) is satisfied with $\a_1 = k+1$.
+\begin{lemma} For a set $\mathcal H = \{h_1, \dots, h_k\}$ and $\nu_{\mcH}$, $D_{\mcH}$, $\mathcal A$, $A_d$, and $R_d$ defined as above, the conditions ($R$), ($\Omega_1$), and ($\Omega_2(\kappa,L)$) are satisfied with $\a_1 = k +1$, $\a_2 = O(k)$, $\kappa = k$, and $L = k \log\log(3|D_{\mcH}|)$. \end{lemma} \begin{proof} We first see that condition ($R$) is satisfied, since $|R_d| \le \nu_{\mcH}(d)$.
+We also have $\frac{\nu_{\mcH}(p)}{p} \le \frac{\min\{k,p-1\}}{p} \le 1-\frac{1}{k+1},$ so that ($\Omega_1$) is satisfied with $\a_1 = k+1$.

 For any $z$ and any $w < z$,

 so that